...

 • When the liquid drops of the materials cool, they make a part layer.

-This type of printing is simpler to conduct, so there are fewer chances of issues in it.
+This type of printing is more superficial to conduct, so there are fewer chances of issues in it.

 Inkjet Printing